pop-os/cosmic-text/README.md

 Pure Rust multi-line text handling.

 COSMIC Text provides advanced text shaping, layout, and rendering wrapped up into a simple abstraction.
-Shaping is provided by rustybuzz, and supports a wide variety of advanced shaping operations.
+Shaping is provided by HarfRust, and supports a wide variety of advanced shaping operations.
 Rendering is provided by swash, which supports ligatures and color emoji.
 Layout is implemented custom, in safe Rust, and supports bidirectional text.
 Font fallback is also a custom